stevestrutt/blueprint-vsi-app-inject/README.md

 | schematics-app-url | string |  | URL of sample NGINX application |

 ### Input file - vsi-app-input.yaml
 The input file defines the variable values for all the required Blueprint definition inputs.
-Review the file contents to observe the difference in formating for the yaml scalar and block scalar formats.

 | Name | Type | Value | Description |
 |------|------|------|----------------|